A customer visits your website and leaves without buying.

 To give you some taste here are specific instructions on how you can create different audiences:

-- On a property level click on Audience Definitions
+- On a property, level click on Audience Definitions

-- Enable remarketing and advertising features at Property Level in your Google Analytics.
+First of all, enable remarketing and advertising features at Property Level in your Google Analytics.
 Admin Tab>Property>Data Collection

 - Exclude mobile applications by adding appspot.com and adsenseformobileapps.com to campaign placement exclusions on a Shared Library level.